Shubhamdutta2000/API-Key-Authentication-with-FastAPI/README.md

 ## Feature:

-- DB Connection Configuration with PostgresSQL
+- DB Connection Configuration with PostgresSQL and store all db creds in .env file and load it from seperate EnvConfig file.
 - API Key Authentication for:
   - Checking for a query parameter containing the API key
   - Checking for a header containing the API key
   - Checking for a cookie containing the API key
 - GET Endpoint to expose all data with proper Pagination (of particular page and limit)
+- When no query parameter is specified in the api, the page and limit are set by default which are stored in .env file.

 <br />